hvaldez05/Car-Manager/README.md

 ```

 ### Adding a Car
-To add a new car to the Apologies!
-Here’s the continuation and full content for the `README.md` file:
+To add a new car
 ```markdown
 # CarCatalog Project